zaguiini/vscode-file-vault/README.md

 # file-vault

-Quickly grab your favorite files -- from Github!
+Quickly grab your favorite files into any VSCode folder -- from Github!

 ## Requirements